Diabetes in Toddlers: Causes, Signs, and Treatment

 Diabetes is the more common term for diabetes mellitus, which is a metabolic disorder that affects how the body uses blood sugar (also known as blood glucose, or just glucose).

-Blood sugar is the source of energy the cells in the body need.
+Blood sugar is the source of energy that the cells in the body need.
 It provides energy to the tissues, muscles, and organs, including the brain.
 When we eat, the nutrients we consume, such as protein, fat, and carbohydrates, get broken down into glucose, which becomes fuel for the body.

-When someone has diabetes, the body does not produce enough insulin, a hormone that transports the glucose in the blood to the cells.
+When someone has diabetes, the body does not produce enough insulin, a hormone that transports glucose in the blood to the cells.
 Insulin is produced by the pancreas, an organ located behind the stomach.
 When the pancreas doesn’t produce enough of this hormone, the blood sugar cannot reach the cells or be used properly.
 Because sugar stays in the blood, this leads to high blood sugar levels.
 When the blood sugar levels are high for long periods of time, this can cause health problems.

 What Types of Diabetes Are There?